Prostate Cancer Diet and Nutrition for Healing

 What is Prostate Cancer?

 Prostate cancer occurs when cells in the prostate gland start growing abnormally.
 This can lead to the formation of tumours that destroy healthy body cells.
 Fortunately, with advancements in medical science, prostate cancer is highly treatable when detected early.
-The 5-year survival rate is around 90%.
+The 5‑year relative survival rate for prostate cancer is over 99% when diagnosed at a localized or regional stage, but survival is significantly lower for advanced or metastatic disease.

 Diet and lifestyle choices are significant when managing prostate cancer.
-Various studies indicate that dietary changes, in combination with medical treatment, can help manage and potentially reduce the progression of cancer.
+Dietary changes can support overall health and treatment tolerance, but there is limited clinical evidence that diet alone can reduce prostate cancer progression.
 Wondering what foods promote a healthy prostate?
 Let us discuss what to include and avoid in your diet.

 Foods to Include in Your Diet to Manage Prostate Cancer